Privacy-Preserving Visual Localization with Event Cameras: Experiment Details

-\paragraph{Full Privacy Protection Evaluation Results} We report the entire evaluation results measured at various neural network locations for swapped layer inference.
-Namely, similar to Figure~\ref{fig:network_eval_protocol}b we experiment swapping the network layers after (i) the first two layers, (ii) the first three layers, (iii) the first six layers, and (iv) the entire middle part $F_{\Theta^\prime}^2$.
-Table~\ref{table:network_eval_full} reports the results for additional image similarity metrics (PSNR, SSIM), where the results for mean absolute error (MAE) are reported in Table 4 from Section 5.2.
-Due to the noise watermark and adversarial loss, our network level protection can robustly defend against all the considered attacks.
+We report the entire evaluation results measured at various neural network locations for swapped layer inference.
+Namely, similar to Figure~\ref{fig:network_eval_protocol} we experiment swapping the network layers after (i) the first two layers, (ii) the first three layers, (iii) the first six layers, and (iv) the entire middle part $F_{\Theta^\prime}^2$.
+Table~\ref{table:network_eval_full} reports the results for additional image similarity metrics (PSNR, SSIM), where the results for mean absolute error (MAE) are reported in Table~\ref{table:network_eval} from Section~\ref{sec:network_eval}.
+Due to the noise watermark and adversarial loss, our network level protection can robustly defend against all the considered attacks. \fi